Reusing code

 One way of reading that is:

-While local bindings are undoubtedly nice, this also seems needlessly limiting: why make x a parameter of the in part, but then force it to be fixed?
+While bindings are undoubtedly nice, this also seems needlessly limiting: why make x a parameter of the in part, but then fix it to a unique value?
 Wouldn’t it be much nicer if we could keep the in part, but allow people to evaluate it for any x?

 This notion of something that takes a parameter and computes something with it is called a function.
-We’ve just come to the conclusion that we’d like to implement functions in our language.
+We’ve just come to the conclusion that we’d like to add support for functions to our language.

 The in part of our previous let binding would thus be expressed as: